AndreiSorokin/TheStore_backend/README.md

 ### Welcome to Our Internet Store REST API
-This REST API provides functionality for managing an internet store.
+This REST API provides functionality for managing an internet store(https://fs17-frontend-project-iota.vercel.app/).
 You can perform CRUD operations on the database and control user access to specific routes.
 This project has been created in Integrify through collaboration with:
 1. https://github.com/AndreiSorokin
 2. https://github.com/LamNgo1911
 3. https://github.com/naimulNoor
 4. https://github.com/muzahidswe

+where I had a tech lead role and then expanded by myself to suit my project
 ### Getting Started
 In order to run the app you need to have the following installed:
 - Node v18.14.1